spacecloud-io/space-learn/content/Frontend Course/react-basics/going-realtime.md

 And since Space Cloud works will all the popular database, you do not even need to learn a lot of new things.
 A single API to rule it all out.

 However, in such solutions, security is top concern.
-What is someone blindly deletes all our todos.
+What if someone blindly deletes all our todos.
 That would be a security breach.

 In the next topic we'll cover how to secure our awesome todo app.